jripke74/fs-nursery-catalog/README.md

 Unlike regular objects, for which keys must always be strings, map objects allow you to use any datatype as keys.
 In your catalog, you're going to use object-object key-value pairs, associating each of your plant object with an object containing the number of available pots for different sizes.

 Modify your set call to use your ballerina object as key.
 For the value, use an object containing three properties, small, medium, and large, each with the value of a positive integer.

+Step 7
+Add another key-value pair to your catalog.
+Use your prettyPolly variable as the key and make the value an object with small, medium, and large properties whose values are integers again.